Conservation Action Research Network

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Congo Basin Grant Program.
-The Congo Basin Grant Program offers competitive research grants for African graduate students and early-career professionals working on topics of biodiversity, conservation, and environmental sustainability in the region of the Congo Basin.
+Aspire Grant Program (former Congo Basin Grant Program).
+The Aspire Grant Program offers competitive research grants for African graduate students and early-career professionals working on topics of biodiversity, conservation, and environmental sustainability in the region of the Congo Basin.

 Grants are up to US$5 thousand.
-Through these small grants, CARN aims to help young African researchers with interim funding that will allow them to compete in larger international arenas.
+Through these small grants, Aspire aims to help young African researchers with interim funding that will allow them to compete in larger international arenas.